CaoKhaHieu/react-badword/README.md

 # react-badword

-A React hook filter badwords
+A React hook for filter badwords

 ## Installation